Faisal bin Abdullah Al Saud (born 1978)

-Faisal bin Abdullah Al Saud (فيصل بن عبدالله آل سعود; born 23 July 1978) is a member of House of Saud and was head of the Saudi Arabian Red Crescent Society.
+Faisal bin Abdullah Al Saud (فيصل بن عبدالله آل سعود; born 23 July 1978) is a member of the House of Saud, one of the grandsons of Saudi Arabia's founder King Abdulaziz, and was head of the Saudi Arabian Red Crescent Society.
 He has been in detention since March 2020.

 Early life and education

 Prince Faisal was born on 23 July 1978.
 He is the fifth son of King Abdullah who ruled Saudi Arabia from 2005 to his death in January 2015.
 His mother is Hessa bint Trad Al Shaalan, who is the most prominent wife of King Abdullah.
 Prince Faisal has six blood siblings, including Mansour bin Abdullah.
-One of his full sisters is Abeer bint Abdullah who is the wife of Fahd bin Turki.
+One of his full sisters is Abeer bint Abdullah who is married to Fahd bin Turki.

 Prince Faisal attended Royal Military Academy Sandhurst, but he could not complete his education and dropped.
 He graduated from the American University in London in 1983.
 He also attended and completed a special course in security and intelligence studies with the British Army in 1988.